 Inside the Yacht-Master beats Rolex’s manufacture Caliber 3135, an automatic movement that has been certified by the Swiss testing agency COSC as a chronometer.
 Like other Rolex movements, it features an oscillating system with a blue hairspring made of Parachrom, an alloy developed and patented by Rolex.
 According to the company, this hairspring is highly resistant to shocks, magnetic fields and temperature variations, which ensures greater stability in timekeeping precision.

 A sold-link Oyster bracelet in 904L stainless steel completes the package, with polished center links and satin-finished outer links.
 The improved Oysterlock safety clasp, another patented Rolex development, has a security system to prevent accidental opening and also contains the Easylink quick-extension technology, which lets the wearer easily increase the bracelet length by about 5 mm.
-According to Rolex, the new Oyster Perpetual Yacht-Master will be available in the fall; the U.S. price has yet to be determined.
+Technical specs for the Rolex Oyster Perpetual Yacht-Master (retail price: $11,550*) can be found below the photo.

 Central hour, minute and seconds hands; instantaneous date at 3 o’clock with quick setting; stop-seconds function for precise time setting